briocodes/Resume/README.md

 The app is localized to three languages including English, French and Spanish.
 Contents are automatically displayed in either of these languages based on the preset language on the device
 # Libraries Used
 SplashScreen Library: This library provides the compatibility APIs for SplashScreen and helper method to enable a splashscreen on devices prior Android 12
-The use of this library makes it possible to display a splashscreen each time the app is launched.
+The use of this library makes it possible to display a beautiful splashscreen each time the app is launched.
 # App Demo Link
 <a href="https://appetize.io/app/jr5smhj23xb6yroqtmqnrdf3k4?device=pixel4&osVersion=11.0&scale=75">App Demo Link on Appetize</a>
 # In-The-Works Features